 For NESB, promotion prospects have stagnated or become worse over time.
-The promotion penalty for being in the NESB group, relative to non-NESB, grows at higher ranks of the public service.
+The promotion penalty for being in the NESB group is larger at higher ranks of the public service.
 The penalty is present for Australian-born NESB and those who migrated to Australia at a very young age.
 This argues against an explanation driven entirely by language barriers or cultural assimilation.
 We also rule out an explanation for occupational segregation within the public service.

 When we look at the probability of separation, we find little difference between men and women.
 People with a disability and NESB are less likely to separate from the public service.
 Lower promotion prospects do not appear to lead to greater exit.
 This could reflect unobserved characteristics of this group or it could reflect employment barriers outside of the public service for these groups.
+Indigenous staff at all levels are more likely to separate from the public service.

 Care should be exercised in interpreting our results.
 We observe some, but not all, individual characteristics.

-We do not observe performance evaluations or whether employees have succeeded at their current job level.
-We do not observe who applies for promotion.
-We do not observe outcomes for those who leave the public service so we cannot judge whether separation is a good or a bad outcome.
-While we caution against a causal interpretation, the results for the NESB group in particular raise a note of warning.
-If being from a non-European background is a barrier to advancement even when someone is fluent in English and raised in Australia, there may be a problem.
-If nothing else, this finding warrants further investigation by the APS.
+We do not observe: performance evaluations; success at current job level; promotion applications or outcomes for those who leave the public service.
+While we caution against a causal interpretation, the results raise several troubling questions.
+For Indigenous staff, the low rates of promotion and retention could suggest a problem of feeling unwelcome in the APS that needs to be addressed.
+For the NESB group, if being from a non-European background is a barrier to advancement even when someone is fluent in English and raised in Australia, there may be a problem.
+If nothing else, these findings warrant further attention and investigation by the APS.

 Our study, using the entire census of Australian Public Service employees, makes three main contributions to the existing literature.
 Our paper is unique in studying the impact of immigrating versus being native-born or raised on public sector promotion and separation prospects.
 Our data allow us to consider promotion at each separate level of the public service.
-This controls for the possibility of different entry levels to the APS granting employees very different promotion prospects and allows us to investigate the possible existence of 'glass ceilings.'
+This controls for the possibility of different entry levels granting employees different promotion prospects and allows us to investigate the possible existence of 'glass ceilings.'
 Our paper provides new evidence for Australia and represents the first comprehensive analysis of promotions and separations for the Australian public service.
 This complements research from other countries, including the US.
-Much of the previous research has only used small samples rather than a full census, as we do.
+Much of the previous research has used small samples rather than a full census, as we do.